 A Therapeutic Oil

-History shows that wormwood was used by Hippocrates, ancient Greek physicians, as well as the fathers of western medicine.
+History shows that wormwood was used by Hippocrates, ancient Greek physicians, as well as the fathers of Western medicine.
 Moreover, this herb was used by ancient nuns and monks as medicine due to its detoxifying properties.
 The prehistoric use of wormwood has been mentioned in the first-century writing of Rome and Greece and, more interestingly, in the bible.
 These documents showed that the herb was placed in the sandals of ancient warriors to soothe their aching feet.

 Toning Body Systems

 Wormwood essential oil is a stimulant, which aids in boosting organic systems as well as strengthening the body.
-In other words, it boosts digestion and helps the body absorb nutrients properly.
+In other words, it boosts digestion and helps the body absorb the nutrients properly.
 In addition to this, it improves circulation and aids in the proper and uniform distribution of nutrients.